Summary

 15 Minute(s)

-Create a padlet, a board with sticky notes or individual note cards, that can be shared verbally using the Mirror, Microscope, Binoculars strategy.
+Move to slide 44.
+Either access the Padlet you created earlier, a board with sticky notes, or individual note cards that can be shared verbally using the Mirror, Microscope, Binoculars strategy.
 Each participant will answer the following three prompts on their own:

 Mirror: How has the authentic framework changed your thinking about meaningful learning?